Han Myung-woo

-Han Myung-Woo (born November 12, 1956, in Dangjin, South Chungcheong Province) is a retired South Korean freestyle wrestler and Olympic champion.
+Han Myung-Woo (born November 12, 1956, in Dangjin, South Chungcheong Province) is a South Korean retired freestyle wrestler and Olympic champion.
 He won the gold medal at the 1988 Summer Olympics in Seoul.
 He also competed at the 1984 Summer Olympics.

 Han is currently a wrestling commentator for KBS television and the executive director of the Korea Wrestling Federation.